oliver-oloughlin/kvdex/README.md

 The "forEach" method is used for executing a callback function for multiple documents in the KV store.
-It takes an optional options argument that can be used for filtering of documents.
+It takes an optional options argument that can be used for filtering of documents and pagination.
 If no options are given, "forEach" will execute the callback function for all documents in the collection.

 ```ts